maskarade/Android-Orma/README.md

 Todo_Deleter deleter = orma.deleteFromTodo();
 ```

-This is a query builder for `DELETE FROM` statements.
+This is a query builder for `DELETE FROM *` statements.

 ## Condition Query Helpers

 There are Condition Query Helpers, e.g. `titleEq()` shown in the synopsis
-section, which ar methods to help make `WHERE` and `ORDER BY` clauses,
+section, which are methods to help make `WHERE` and `ORDER BY` clauses,
 generated for columns with `indexed = true` or the `@PrimaryKey` column.

 Here is a list of Condition Query Helpers that are generated for all the `indexed` columns: